dvesti/annielyu.com/content/post/viscover_shiny/index.md

 <img style="border:0" src="/img/rstudio-message.png" alt="rstudio-message"/>

 Back when RStudio held [the first R Shiny contest](https://community.rstudio.com/t/shiny-contest-submission-viscover-visualize-soil-and-crop-data-and-their-overlay/25608)[^2] in the spring of 2019, I gave it a try and submitted my work **viscover**.
 Although I lost the contest, I received recognition from the RStudio and got invited to join the user showcase! :laughing: And on the first day of the RStudio conference 2020 in this January, RStudio published an updated look of the R Shiny gallery and **viscover** is now out there.
-It's a tremendous encourage to me and makes me so proud of myself! :dancer:
+It's a tremendous encouragement to me and makes me so proud of myself! :dancer:

 ## How I learned R Shiny

 It's in one of the [graphics group meetings](https://isu-graphics.rbind.io/) in the spring semester of 2016 at Iowa State University (ISU) that I learned R Shiny for the first time.
 [Eric Hare](https://erichare.me/)[^3] gave a great presentation introducing R Shiny.
-And he said some very appealing words which I quoted here.
+And he said some very appealing words as I quoted here.

 > Shiny is a web development framework for turning an R analysis into an interactive website without any knowledge of HTML, Javascript, or CSS.
 Shiny apps are simple to write, but also can be incredibly capable.
 For those of you who haven’t used Shiny before, I highly recommend you check it out, as it opens up a whole world of possibilities for sharing an R analysis.